 A key-person system gives each member of staff responsibility for a few children.
 Each child when they are settling in chooses their key person.
 This key person is a special adult your child can relate to, which can make settling into the group very much easier.
 The key-person is in a position to help tailor aspects of the curriculum to the unique needs of each individual child via planning meetings.
 The key-person maintains links with the child’s home setting, working with parents through shared record keeping to ensure that all children are supported in reaching their potential.
 These notes can be viewed at any time by making an appointment to ensure appropriate time is allotted for discussions.

-John and Shelley work together supported by Siddika The SENco .
+John and Tess work together supported by Siddika The SENco .

-Shelley is also Orange Groups' key person and works with John supporting the children.
-Shelley has worked at the Pre-School since September 2018.
-Shelley is working to attain her Diploma Level 2 in Childcare and Education.
-John and Katie both support the needs of the children in their care.
+Tess is also Tigger Groups' key person and works with John supporting the children.
+Tess has worked at the Pre-School since September 2017.
+Tess is working to attain her Diploma Level 2 in Childcare and Education.

 Siddika is the preschool's deputy manager and SENDco and can speak several languages.
 John plans with Siddika the SENDco support children who have additional needs they plan opportunities and experiences for the children to access the curriculum and support parents to ensure they understand their children's unique needs.